jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 As I slowly manage to pull myself back together after an emotional day, Yelena admits that visiting her family was pretext to meet up with me.
 She tells me all about them and the new land cooperative they bought into.
 From the sound of it, one of Eun-Ju's new clients is her cousin.

 Grandma Serafina and Grandpa Robert pull me aside to compliment the new outfit, too.
-Not that they can help providing notes in their back-handed compliments, and I will want to take them into account.
+Not that they can help but provide notes in their back-handed compliments, and I will want to take them into account.
 They also promise to help me find that balance, so that I don't need to exclusively live the life of a moronic fop to get anything done.

 The British cousins all showed, too, amazingly enough.
 Some are with the family business.
 Some are with the secret underbelly of the family business, too.
 I've only met a few of them before tonight, and most of them when we were just children, so there is no way I'm going to remember even a quarter of their names.